Opendigitalradio/dablin/README.md

 ```

 With the console version, instead of the desired service it is also
-possible to directly request a specific subchannel by using `-r` (for
+possible to directly request a specific sub-channel by using `-r` (for
 DAB) or `-R` (for DAB+).

 In case of the GTK GUI version the desired channel may not be specified.
 To